|

 Torchy, following the title's custom of creating homage characters by

 combining characteristics of past creations.
-The artwork is entirely
+The artwork

 satisfying albeit a trifle overwrought--as was, indeed, most of the

 good girl art of the Golden Age.
-But my chief reason for bringing
+But my chief reason for

 this up here and now is to applaud Gary Carlson's short title for No.

-17, his "all girl issue": it's a "She-Bang," he says, and he doesn't
+17, his "all girl issue": it's a "She-Bang,"

 even wince.

-Back with the history spoof, we have Rura the Tiger Girl who could
+have Rura the Tiger Girl who could

 transform herself into a fuzzy half-girl/half-tiger hybrid.
 "Stories